Welcome to Typically Topical!

 In fact, despite the work experience I enrolled myself on to an Open University Honours Degree, and whilst studying full time (120 credits a year) I also worked full time.

-Now at 19, I am a published author, keynote speaker, a self-employed education consultant and now founder of Typically Topical.
+Now at 19, I am a published author, keynote speaker, ‘Rising Star’ Award Winner 2018 and now founder of Typically Topical.

 Guess what?
 I still haven’t graduated yet (I have my second year exams this summer and I have another year to go!).